Key takeaway

 Attendees interested in providing comments during the webinar are encouraged to contact Sarah Soliman at her EPA email address by February 16, 2024.
 Furthermore, the EPA welcomes public comments on the prioritization of these chemicals through March 17, 2024, via their official website and specific regulatory dockets for each chemical.

-Importance of the Webinar
+Importance Of The Webinar

 This webinar signifies a key effort by the EPA to ensure the safety and health of the public with respect to chemical exposure.
 Through gathering detailed information and stakeholder feedback, the EPA aims to make informed decisions on classifying these chemicals as High-Priority Substances for further evaluation under TSCA guidelines.